Nivalyx/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/id.md

 ## Apa yang dimaksud dengan berbuat curang?

-[Peraturan osu!](/wiki/Rules) menerakan bahwa berbagai bentuk manipulasi klien seperti pengaturan skor, penggunaan makro, penggunaan alat pembidik otomatis (*auto-aim*), dan lain sebagainya termasuk ke dalam perbuatan curang.
+[Peraturan osu!](/wiki/Rules) menerakan bahwa berbagai bentuk manipulasi klien seperti pengaturan skor secara ilegal, penggunaan makro, penggunaan sarana pembidik otomatis (*auto-aim*), dan lain sebagainya termasuk ke dalam perbuatan curang.

+Peraturan ini

 This is a one-strike rule.
 Cheaters will be restricted on their first offence for an indefinite amount of time.
 The [support team](/wiki/People/The_Team/Account_support_team) may decide to lift their restriction if they successfully appeal.